 For example, to make the required settings for key 1 on the M/E-1 bank, use the following procedure.

-In the M/E-1 >Key1 menu, select HF6 'Transition.'

-- 2 In the <Blink> group, select [Key Blink] or [Edge Blink] to set it on.

-- 3 Set the blink parameters.
+- In the M/E-1 >Key1 menu, select HF6 'Transition.'
+The Transition menu appears. - In the <Blink> group, select [Key Blink] or [Edge Blink] to set it on. - Set the blink parameters.

-- When key blink is selected
+When key blink is selected